By William Mailes

 Former Southend United manager Steve Tilson talks about his time at the club and the new stadium proposals, which have been on the table for nearly two decades.

 In December last year Maria Robsahm started the Facebook group #allavi (#allofus), to give women a safe place to share their stories of sexual assaults and to break the silence about sexual misconduct.

 The group started as a result of the #metoo-campaign that took of in October last year.
 In the description of the group, it states that its purpose is to give women a safe place to share their stories and to break the silence of sexual assaults.
 It also states that the group is for any woman affected by sexual assaults and today the group have over 57 000 members, and all who are women that in some way are, or have been, affected by sexual misconduct.
 The admins of the group stated that “our main focus of this group is to break the tyranny of silence”.

-Less than 1% of the 2.5 billion disposable cups thrown are actually recycled
+Less than 1 per cent of disposable cups are recycled

 By Irene Gomez

 It is nine o’clock in the morning and there is a long queue in the coffee shop as people wait patiently for their takeaway dose of caffeine.

 In the UK, 2.5 billion disposable coffee cups are thrown away every year.
 Committee MP says that less than 1% of them are recycled, even if they are thrown in the recycling bins.

 What makes difficult to recycle them is their composition, made of a mix of paper and plastic.
 Paper can be easily recycled, but it is plastic what makes the cup waterproof.